-The purpose of assessing credits for excess water arising from leaks "farm" is defined as any property that is or can be used for the growing of
+1. For the purpose of assessing credits for excess water arising from leaks "farm" is defined as any property that is or can be used for the growing of crops, including trees or rearing of livestock, with a land area greater than 5000 square metres.

-^{2.} Unoccupied is taken to mean where there is no permanent building on the property or where the building is not occupied for more than seven days.

-^{3.} Usual being the amount used in the same period as last year.
+Unoccupied is taken to mean where there is no permanent building on the property or where the building is not occupied for more than seven days.
+Usual being the amount used in the same period as last year.
 These amounts are shown on every water account.